TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/RenderingInTheFrontend/Index.rst

 be transformed already because the ViewHelper is using by default `lib.parseFunc_RTE` to parse the content.

-Nevertheless it's possible to define the parsing function explicitely and also to define a different parsing function:
+Nevertheless it's possible to define the parsing function explicitly and also to define a different parsing function:

 .. code-block:: xml